"You know what, Dad? I don't want to talk about that shit. So, either you don't talk about it, or I'm leaving!"

 "Naw.
 That was Cody's idea.
 He loves Elvis, man.
 He'd sang it hisself if we'd let em."

 Hobo pulled back and said earnestly, "Good fucking choice though.
 I always said that if'n the King can't break you down, you can't be fucking broken down."

 I laughed, "Shit, fool.
 Don't be making me laugh.
 It's my dad's funeral for Christ's sake.
 Hell, the song was a lot better than that preacher though."

 "Ain't that the damn truth!
 Where did you guys get that mealy mouth motherfucker, out the Yellow Pages?
 Sound like he was trying to sell us a car."

 I laughed again, "Knock it off, I said.
 Damn, dude.
 Jennie said that if we used Old Penrose she wouldn't even come.
 Glen came up with this dude."

 Hobo pulled a package of Marlboros out of his shirt pocket, lit a one, and exhaled slowly, "Well you know what they always say.
 Same shit, different suit."

-I remember the day mainly though, not because we buried my dad, but because when I pulled up in front of my mom's house about an hour later, twelve-year-old Deja flew out of the front door followed by a tiny Casey and came running down the sidewalk yelling, "Daddy, come quick!
+When I pulled up in front of my mom's house about an hour later, twelve-year-old Deja flew out of the front door followed by a tiny Casey and came running down the sidewalk yelling, "Daddy, come quick!
 Uncle Cody's out back fighting with the preacher!"